-HTTP Security Response Headers are to balance the usability and security for the website users.
-HTTP Security Response Headers involve Content Security Policy, HTTP Strict Transport Security, X-frame Options, XSS Protection, X-content-type Options, and referrer policy.
+HTTP Security Response Headers are designed to balance the usability and security of website users.
+HTTP Security Response Headers include Content Security Policy, HTTP Strict Transport Security, X-frame Options, XSS Protection, X-content-type Options, and referrer policy.
 HTTP Security Response Headers are designed to improve the privacy of the users, and the security of the web servers from hackers.
-The web development teams developed certain guidelines for the website security response headers such as Framework for Secure Application Design and Development, Security in Development: The IBM Secure Engineering Framework, Open Web Application Security Project.
-Web browsers can use the security-related response headers to avoid security vulnerabilities.
+The web development teams developed guidelines for the website security response headers such as Framework for Secure Application Design and Development, Security in Development: The IBM Secure Engineering Framework, and Open Web Application Security Project.
+Web browsers can use security-related response headers to avoid security vulnerabilities.

 HTTP Response Headers can be used for improving the web page speed besides improving the security and privacy of the users and the web servers.
 The list of security-related response headers can be found below.

 The security response headers are easy to implement, and audit.
 In this security-related HTTP Response Headers guideline, the implementation, and audit of the security response headers will be demonstrated with their definitions, syntax, and usage.